Vietnam.vn - Nền tảng quảng bá Việt Nam

 9. Ignoring children

-When children ask you to help them with their homework, it shows that they are struggling and trying to improve their abilities.
+When children ask you for help with their homework, it shows that they are struggling and trying to improve their abilities.

 Don't ignore your child's wishes.
 It's okay to help your child with homework, just don't do it for him.